karins/CoherenceFramework/python/README.md

+# Preprocessing data

-Some useful scripts
+Some useful scripts.

-# giga2docs.py
+## giga2docs.py

 Extracts documents from LDC GigaWord files.
-The input is a list of gzipped LDC files as in `ldc_files.txt`
+The input is a list of gzipped LDC files as in `ldc_files.txt`.

     cat ldc_files.txt | python ldc_gigaword.py data/preprocessed/2010